 Considering a divorce can be a daunting experience.
-It’s an unpredictable situation, especially if your spouse is the one pursing action.
+It’s an unpredictable situation, especially if your spouse is the one pursuing action.
 It can be extremely difficult to handle the emotional side of a divorce, but the legal side has to be handled as well.
 It can leave you feeling helpless, wondering what to expect in the divorce process.
-Unfortunately, divorce doesn’t come with a step by step manual.
-Each state has their own laws and regulations about divorce, but there is a broad, basic set of steps in the process that will apply to almost every divorce.
+Unfortunately, divorce doesn’t come with a step-by-step manual.
+Each state has its own laws and regulations about divorce, but there is a broad, basic set of steps in the process that will apply to almost every divorce.

 Once you (or your spouse) have decided to divorce, there are two issues that need to be addressed immediately: temporary living arrangements and telling your children (if you have any).
 The following 8 steps will help you break down what may seem like an overwhelming process into smaller, more manageable pieces.

-Divorce Discovery: “Discovery” is the legal term for gathering information about both parties in the divorce proceedings.
-While every state has their own laws regarding discovery, there are five common steps in discovery that you should be prepared for:
+“Discovery” is the legal term for gathering information about both parties in the divorce proceedings.
+While every state has their own laws regarding discovery, there are five common steps in the discovery that you should be prepared for:

-Divorce Mediation: If you and your spouse can come to an agreement on all terms presented in the divorce petition, then this should be your last step in the divorce process.
-The “mediator” is a court appointed attorney or arbitrator.
+If you and your spouse can come to an agreement on all terms presented in the divorce petition, then this should be your last step in the divorce process.
+The “mediator” is a court-appointed attorney or arbitrator.
 Their job is to negotiate a settlement between the parties, so if an agreement has been made and there are no conflicts, then mediation is the end.

 Find the Support You Need

-If you’re in the greater Huntsville, AL area and need an experienced law firm to help you with your divorce, contact us at the Alabama Law Group.
+If you’re in the greater Huntsville, AL area and need an experienced law firm to help you with your divorce, contact us at the Charlotte Christian Law.
 We can help you understand the divorce process and ensure that your interests are taken care of.
 Call us today!